 The Roots of Beaujolais, The Charm of Burgundy

 Château de Poncié is one of the oldest and most renowned estates in Fleurie, dating back to 949 AD and producing some of the finest wines from the best terroirs in Fleurie.
 At the end of the 19th century, Château de Poncié wines were even sold at the same price as those of Clos Vougeot!
-Today, Joseph Bouchard oversees the viticulture and Frédéric Weber, Bouchard Père & Fils Cellar Master, the winemaking and ageing in a pure Burgundian style.
+Today, Frédéric Weber, Bouchard Père & Fils Cellar Master, employs a Burgundian style in the winemaking and ageing.
 All barrels used at the domain come from Bouchard Père & Fils in Beaune, seasoned by the ageing of several vintages.

 - Exceptional Terroir: 40 distinctive terroirs, granite based soils giving the wines complex minerality and elegance.